 Bernie Hill: Defenseman who played 13 games for the Chiefs in 1955-56, their inaugural year.
 He was scoreless and tallied 16 PIM.
 He played in Europe, senior hockey in Ontario, and also in the EHL from 1949-57.
 A native of Toronto, he was born in 1929.

 Lukas Laub: Forward who played 24 games for the Ice in 2012-13.
 He had four goals and four assists.
 He finished his junior career in 2014-15 playing for the NAHL’s Minnesota Magicians, where he had 22 goals and 42 points in 57 games.
-He recently completed his first pro season with the Frankfurt Lions of Germany’s second division, where he had 30 points in 49 games.
-A native of Rosenheim, Germany, he is 22.
+He recently completed his second pro season with the Frankfurt Lions of Germany’s second division, where he has 62 points in 89 games.
+A native of Rosenheim, Germany, he is 23.